jennerdulce/102-reading-notes/README.md

 ## 102 - Day 01
 <br>
-1. Which is the biggest heading? <br>
+1. Which is the biggest heading?

   A. # <br>
   B. ## <br>